pythonnz/pdfbaker/README.md

 `bake.py`.

 ## Development

+The source code of pdfbaker lives [on github](https://github.com/pythonnz/pdfbaker).

 Your changes will be rejected by github if the linters throw warnings.
 You should install [pre-commmit](https://pre-commit.com) and run